Azure/azure-cli/doc/quoting-issues-with-powershell.md

 some quoted text
 ```

+In order for a symbol to be received by Azure CLI, you will have to take both PowerShell and Command Prompt's parsing into consideration.
+If a symbol still exists after 2 rounds of parsing, Azure CLI will receive it.

 ## Workaround: the stop-parsing symbol
 To prevent this, you may use [stop-parsing symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing) `--%` between `az` and arguments.